-When the K2 Server is installed a high-trust certificate is generated and stored in the K2 database.
+When the K2 Server is installed, a high-trust certificate is generated and stored in the K2 database.
 This certificate is unique to that K2 environment.
 When the K2 for SharePoint App is installed, the SharePoint environment reads this certificate from the K2 environment.
 When there are multiple K2 environments (for example a Production environment and a Development environment) which connect to the same SharePoint server, only the most recently registered K2 for SharePoint App will work because of the unique certificate that was read from that K2 environment's database.
 This article describes how to use tooling to copy the high-trust certificate between K2 environments so that both K2 environments can work against the same SharePoint server.

+- Contact K2 Support to obtain the Certificate Manager tool that is used to copy the High-trust certificate from one K2 environment to another K2 environment.

 The Certificate Manager tool is a command line tool that needs to be run as Administrator with a user account that has rights to access the K2 database, preferably the installation account.
 The tool can be run on any machine that can access the K2 database for that environment.

 The syntax of the command is as follows: